BifbofII/wave-map/README.md

  * Support vector Machine

  There wasn't that much difference between the models, but Ridge Regression - Wind Only - More Features seemed to get the best test accuracy of 0.627.

+ ## Final model

+There are two distinct models, one predicting the wave height and one predicting the direction.
+This approach is chosen because the wave height has a stronger correlation and this way the height prediction is better since it is not influenced by the direction.

+#### Wave Height Model
+ * `SGDRegression with 'huber' loss**` was used for predicting wave hight
+ * Output: `wave_height`

+#### Wave Direction Model
+ * `Ridge regression` was used for predicting wind direction
+ * Ridge is used because it can predict the entire direction vector as one value.
+ * Output: `wave_u`,`wave_v`

+Description of inputs and how the model is used in can be found in file `build-final-model`